Aryioshin/Aryioshin/README.md

-- 👋 Hi, I’m @Aryoshin I want to learn GitHub
+- 👋 Hi, I’m @Aryoshin I want to learn
 - Would you like to help me?
 - Watch ARY on Cronos